vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Setup:

-1. Clone the project with gitclone https://github.com/vlad-io/dlmds-ede02-code
+1. Clone the project with `gitclone https://github.com/vlad-io/DLMDS-EDE02-CODE.git`

-The folder structure would follow:
+The project folder will have the following structure:

 ![project folder structure](/assets/folder-structure.png)

-1. Ensure that you have a Kaggle sign-in from https://www.kaggle.com/.
+2. Ensure that you have a Kaggle sign-in from https://www.kaggle.com/.
 The free account is necessary to retrieve the dataset.
-2. Retrieve the API token from https://www.kaggle.com/account.
+3. Retrieve the API token from https://www.kaggle.com/account.
 The token file will contain the username and key.
-3. Update Kaggle username and key as your environmental variables.
+4. Update Kaggle username and key as your environmental variables.
 For example one can use "dlmds-ede02-code/.env" file:
         `KAGGLE_NAME=yourkaggleusername
         KAGGLE_KEY=yourkaggleapikey`
-4. In terminal, navigate to the project folder:
+5. In terminal, navigate to the project folder:
         `cd dlmds-ede02-code`
-5. Build the images
+6. Build the images
         `docker-compose build`
 ![docker-compose up expected output](/assets/docker-compose-build.png)

 If the KAGGLE environmental variables were not setup correctly the following will show
 ![docker-compose up expected output](/assets/docker-compose-build-no-env.png)

-6. Run the containers
+7. Run the containers
         `docker-compose up`
 ![docker-compose up expected output](/assets/docker-compose-up.png)